- New Annex

-- Chemical Engineering
+- Chemical and Biochemical Engineering with 240 students (11.1%)

-- Civil Engineering
+- Civil and Environmental Engineering with 226 students (10.5%)

-- Electrical Engineering
+- Electrical Engineering with 345 students (16.0%)

-- Industrial Engineering
+- Industrial Engineering with 160 students (7.4%)

-- Mechanical Engineering
+- Mechanical Engineering with 476 students (22.0%)

 The University of Iowa six year graduation rate for all engineering first-year college students in 2007 was 80%.
 Most of the attrition occurs between the first and second years.
 Approximately 90% of engineering first-year students return for their second year.